[Learn Korean I38] -ㄴ/는다면, -아/어야겠다, -나 보다

 I have to buy tickets today.

-Like this sentence, you can say various expressions by learning today’s grammar and you can pass TOPIKII Level 4.
-Let’s become a super intermediate master of Korean!
+Like this sentence, you can use various expressions by learning today’s grammar and passing the TOPIK II Level 4.
+Let’s become an intermediate master of Korean!
 You can accomplish this for sure!

 그럼 시작할게요!